traversaal-ai/pdf-parser-table-extraction-fast-api/README.md

 # Document Table Extractor API (FastAPI)

-This project provides a FastAPI-based API for extracting tables from documents (PDF, DOCX, etc.) using multiple backends (Docling, Llamaparse, Unstructured).
+This project provides a FastAPI-based API for extracting tables from documents (PDF) using multiple backends (Docling, Llamaparse, Unstructured).
 It supports saving extracted tables as CSV and HTML files in organized output directories.

 ## Features
 - Extract tables from documents using Docling, Llamaparse, and Unstructured backends